House of Words wooden menu frame

 (4) Carrefour, the main supermarket serving Tahiti Iti (the big part. see map.)
 We spent A LOT of time there.

 Almost daily we would drive there (20 min from H Vanira.)
 We bought: scotch and rubber tape, a little stapler, extra iPhone chargers and cables, crackers, cookees, cheeses, cereal, instant coffee (we easily ran out of the hotels' daily packets), ice cream, meat, soda, and juices.
 And most importantly, ICE (and an ice chest.)
-(5) A good airplane headrest is an absolute MUST.

 1. The gear we take with us when we travel internationally